Being Harassed on Instagram? Here's How to Stop - Fast

 Avoid Blocking Until You're Ready

-Based on my experience, blocking the scammer too early often triggers retaliation.
-Many victims block and think it's over - only to get hit harder when the scammer messages friends, sends threats from a new number, or posts online.
+Based on my experience, blocking the scammers too early often triggers retaliation.
+Many victims block straight away and think it's over - only to get hit harder when the scammer messages friends, sends threats from another fake social media account, phone number, or posts online.

 You can block them eventually - but it needs to be done at the right time, and with a plan in place.
-I have a plan - and I can help.
-I will provide you with insight to the crime, prepare you for worst-case scenarios, and show you how to stop it without paying or getting exposed.
+I have a plan that not only provides you with insight to the crime, prepares you for worst-case scenarios, but also shows you how to stop it without paying or getting exposed.
 Whether you've just received threats or things have already escalated, I'll walk you through a step-by-step strategy to take back control - contact me here.

 Preserve the Evidence

 Before deleting anything, take screenshots of messages, photos, usernames, phone numbers - anything you have.
 Even if you never report it, this information can help if the scam continues or escalates.
-Don't rely on memory - scammers delete their accounts all the time to erase the trail.
+Don't rely on memory - scammers temporarily delete their accounts all the time to erase the trail.

 Stop Talking - But Not Yet

 Eventually, you'll want to cut contact.
-But disappearing too soon can cause more damage than good.
+But, disappearing too soon can cause more damage than good.
 If you're going to stop replying, make sure you know how to do it without triggering a panic response from the scammer.
 There's a right way and a wrong way to go silent - and it can make all the difference.
 I know how multiple, successful ways to do this - contact me if you want my help.

 Get Real Help From Someone Who Knows the Scam

-This scam is organized crime.
+This scam is organized crime operated by large criminal organizations.
 The people you're dealing with do this every day, and they know exactly how to manipulate victims into making the wrong move.
-But I've studied this game inside and out.
-I can tell you what to expect, how to avoid the traps, and how to shut it down without paying a cent.
+But, I've studied this game inside and out and can tell you what to expect, how to avoid the traps, and how to shut it down without paying a cent.

+Final Thoughts: Why You Need a Real Plan - Not Just Hope

+The good news is that these scammers, while aggressive and persistent, are also highly predictable if you understand how they operate.
+Since 2019, I've worked on over 1,000+ sextortion cases and have identified many similar sextortion patterns across various cyber gang groups all around the world.
+The threats, tricks, and traps are very similar but often come with a twist - one that you won't see coming - and they are deviously designed to keep you scared and compliant.

+That's why having a real plan - not just hope - is critical.
+Knowing what to expect, what to say, when to say it, and what to avoid can be the difference between shutting the scam down or letting it spiral out of control.
+The right response at the right moment can stall the scammer's momentum, stop the threats from escalating, and give you back control - all without sending money or sharing anything else.

-Use my contact form to request a callback - I offer a free 15-minute consultation by phone where you can ask me anything.
+Interested in learning more?
+Contact me here to request a callback - I offer a free 15-minute consultation by phone where you can ask me anything.
 No pressure, no obligation.
-When you use my contact form, I'll also send you a recorded phone call I had with another victim, plus two free resources that have helped countless others in your position:

-- Sextortion Survival Guide - Five Critical Mistakes to Avoid and What to Do Instead
+When you use my contact form, I'll also send you a recorded phone call I had with another victim, plus two free resources that have helped countless others in your position: Five Strategies to Stall Blackmail Scammers and Not Pay Anything, and Sextortion Survival Guide - Five Critical Mistakes to Avoid and What to Do Instead.

-Click here to contact me now - and let's put an end to this nightmare.
+Click here to contact me noww - and let's put an end to this nightmare.

 About the author: Dennis Faas is the CEO and owner of Infopackets.com.
 Since 2001, Dennis has dedicated his entire professional career helping others with technology-related issues with his unique style of writing in the form of questions-and-answers; click here to read all 2,000+ of Dennis' articles online this site.
 In 2014, Dennis shifted his focus to cyber crime mitigation, including technical support fraud and in 2019, online blackmail.
 Dennis has received many accolades during his tenure: click here to view Dennis' credentials online DennisFaas.com; click here to see Dennis' Bachelor's Degree in Computer Science (1999); click here to read an article written about Dennis by Alan Gardyne of Associate Programs (2003).
 And finally, click here to view a recommendation for Dennis' services from the University of Florida (dated 2006).